tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   <img src="{{ site.url }}/img/aitvuup2/06-test-acceleration.png" class="fullwidth" />
 </figure>

 Were you to add a duplicate Nyan Cat to the simulation, (s)he would accelerate at an equal rate.
-But, what if this new Nyan Cate were made of lead?
+But, what if this new Nyan Cat were made of lead?
 Lead surely weighs more than pop-tarts and fur, and -- with the same forces were applied -- should accelerate more gradually.
-More correctly speaking, lead has greater *mass*.
+More correctly speaking, lead has a greater *mass*.

 ### Adding Mass

 Newton's second law states that *force equals mass times acceleration.* For coding this simulation, it's useful to switch things around so that
 `force = mass × acceleration`
 is restated as:
 <code>acceleration = force &#247; mass</code>

-Now apply this formula to the "Vector" script with a new `mass` variable:
+Now apply this formula to the "Vector" script along with a new `mass` variable:

 {% highlight js %}
 ...